OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

 You can always reach out for support if you have trouble setting things up (see contributing at bottom).

+## Quests

+To customize what your NPC does and says you will need to define certain data for it or give it quests.
+Quests are the building blocks of the Information and Reward NPC types explained below.

+The list of quests for your NPC will try to complete in the order they are defined.
+Only one quest can be active on an NPC at a time for a player.
+I recommend the last quest in the questline to be a "default text" you want your npc to say with no defined constraints.
+If all of the other quests in the questlines have constraints and none are met for a player, this last quest will be selected.
+This prevents your NPC from "doing nothing".
+Examples are explained below under their respective NPC type.

 ## NPC Types

 Acceptable types include: None, Information, Reward, Sellsword, SlayTarget, Trader